 How to make Instant Pot Jambalaya – Step by Step:

-Oil is heated in the Instant Pot and the sausage slices sautéed to brown, then removed to a paper towel to drain.
-The vegetables are added to the Instant Pot to sauté, picking up the browned bits in the Instant Pot, flavoring the oil in the process.
+- Add the vegetables to the Instant Pot insert to sauté (photo 3).
+NOTE: they will pick up the browned bits in the Instant Pot, flavoring the oil in the process.

 What does this Instant Pot Jambalaya Recipe Taste Like?

 The seasonings in this recipe are on point.
 Bold and spicy in traditional Louisiana style.